Three levels of listening

 There is a way you are conscious of underlying mood, or tone, or the impact of the conversation — where it is taking you and the person you are talking to.

-The most effective coaching takes place when the coach is at Level 2 and 3.
-There will be times when coaches will drop into their own Level 1 place.
-As a coach, the key is to notice when you are listening at Level 1 and find your way back “over there” with the client.
+The most effective practice takes place when the mentor is at Level 2 and 3.
+There will be times when as a mentor you will drop into the Level 1 place.
+The key is to notice when you are listening at Level 1 and find your way back “over there” with your mentee.
 Sometimes all it takes is asking a provocative, curious question.

-Once you know the three levels, incorporating them into your life is simply a matter of practice.
+Once you know the three levels, incorporating them into your mentoring is simply a matter of practice.

 This image will help you to remember these three different levels: